Pepsi: Growth in popularity

 During the Great Depression, Pepsi gained popularity following the introduction in 1934 of a 12-ounce (355 mL) bottle.
 Prior to that, Pepsi and Coca-Cola sold their drinks in 6.5-ounce (192 mL) servings for about $0.05 a bottle.
 With a radio advertising campaign featuring the popular jingle "Nickel, Nickel" – first recorded by the Tune Twisters in 1940 – Pepsi encouraged price-conscious consumers to double the volume their nickels could purchase.
 The jingle is arranged in a way that loops, creating a never-ending tune:"Pepsi-Cola hits the spot / Twelve full ounces, that's a lot / Twice as much for a nickel, too / Pepsi-Cola is the drink for you."Coming at a time of economic crisis, the campaign succeeded in boosting Pepsi's status.
 From 1936 to 1938, Pepsi-Cola's profits doubled.

 Pepsi's success under Charles Guth came while the Loft Candy business was faltering.
 Since he had initially used Loft's finances and facilities to establish the new Pepsi success, the near-bankrupt Loft Company sued Guth for possession of the Pepsi-Cola company.
 A long legal battle, Guth v.
-Loft, then ensued, with the case reaching the Delaware Supreme Court and ultimately ending in a loss for Guth.
+Loft Inc., then ensued, with the case reaching the Delaware Supreme Court and ultimately ending in a loss for Guth.

+The Pepsi-Cola name would be shortened to simply "Pepsi" as early as 1945, when their bottles transitioned from standard paper labels to the applied color label (ACL) process, which involved screen-printing enamel paint graphics directly onto the bottle at a high temperature.
+The neck of the new bottle design displayed a small ovoid Pepsi-Cola logo in color on the front, and a truncated version of the script reading "Pepsi" on the opposite side.
+This motif would be carried over when a new bottle design and logo were introduced in mid-1951.
+When the drink was rebranded in 1962, two versions of the same logo with either name were used interchangeably.
+By 1969, the drink would almost exclusively be referred to as "Pepsi", with the full name retained for secondary uses.